lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README-PAGE2.md

 # Part 1: On-Prem to Cloud Migration

 The first part will focus on migrating resources to the cloud.
-Here are a few images of the on-prem location and the servers that will be used:
+Below are details about the systems used in this part.

 ## On-Premise Server Details:
 Location: San Jose, CA